iamshadmirza/BlogsByShad/blogs/from-nothing-to-hashnode/index.md

 ## Personal Note

 I was working as a Full Stack Developer and recently got promoted to a senior role after working for 10 months.
 All I can say that this has been an amazing journey and it won't be possible if I didn't have the luck to meet so many people who helped me reach here.
-I was not able to mention few folks who played a very important role in holding me when I was down.
+I was not able to mention a few folks who played a very important role in holding me when I was down.
 It was never a win-win journey, you're going to see failure even though you tried your best.
 The idea is to keep going no matter what.

-You might also feel like I got lucky and a hell lot of times.
+You might also feel like I got lucky and a hell of a lot of times.
 I feel that too.
 But what is luck? **Luck is being at the right place at the right time.** Try a lot of stuff, fail a lot, be at a lot of places and at a lot of times.
 Hopefully, luck will start to work for you too.

 I started for real after my college ended.
-I know people who are doing great and not even joined a college yet.
-I know people who made it big at their 40s.
-We all have different journey.
+I know people who are doing great and have not even joined a college yet.
+I know people who made it big in their 40s.
+We all have a different journey.
 Stop comparing yourself with other people and embrace your life.
 You are unique and you should be proud of that.

-I don't have a new year resolution yet.
+I don't have a new year's resolution yet.
 I'll try to keep doing what has worked for me so far.
 Excited to watch how 2021 is going to unravel 😁.

 %[https://twitter.com/tanaypratap/status/1339147749044887552?s=20]